codeigniter4/tasks/README.md

 ## Docs

-Read the full documentation: https://codeigniter4.github.io/tasks/
+Read the full documentation: https://tasks.codeigniter.com

+## Contributing

+We does accept and encourage contributions from the community in any shape.
+It doesn't matter whether you can code, write documentation, or help find bugs, all contributions are welcome.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.